Channel Partner GTM Strategy for B2B Technology Companies

 Mistake 2: Treating Channel as a Side Project

-Channel programmes fail when they're owned by a part-time marketing manager or a sales leader who views channel as secondary to their direct quota.
+Channel programmes fail when they're owned by a part-time marketing manager or a sales leader from our best fractional VP Sales services shortlist who views channel as secondary to their direct quota.
 Channel requires dedicated leadership, dedicated budget, and dedicated resources.
 It's a GTM motion, not a marketing programme.
 Treat it accordingly.

 The fix: Appoint a channel leader with authority, budget, and a seat at the revenue leadership table.
 Their success metrics should be partner-sourced pipeline and revenue, not partner recruitment volume.